 Mixed Reality (XR) offers an opportunity to catalytically change how humans operate in the world, enabling understanding and action never before possible.
 At the center of this potential are the challenges and opportunities of the human-machine interface and the ability to use these systems in real-world scenarios.
 Specifically, the challenge entails how (and when) to integrate XR appropriately and generatively into the Perception-Acton loop during real world tasks.
 The DoD industry base, like many other industries, is investing heavily into XR across many dimensions.
 The implementation of XR technologies on the individual Soldier entail a complete and robust understanding of not only the optical-mechanical systems themselves but, more importantly, the understanding of the challenges of implementing such a device on the human system.
 Dr. Palmer will speak to these challenges and opportunities, as well as their portability to other industries looking to enable increased performance, efficiencies, or joy to the users of these devices.
 Topics will include Data to Decision (D2D) in Context, Architectural Requirements and Trades when implementing on Human Systems, the challenge of Cognitive/Attentional/Physical Load, and Management of Local (XR) – Global (Real World) relations in different contexts.

-Red 6, a revolutionary technology firm at the forefront of synthetic training was founded on the vision to revolutionize training for the warfighter by creating CARBON, the world’s first outdoor synthetic training environment that enables within visual range maneuvering.
-This vision is now a reality and Red 6 is in the fight for the future for our national security.
-Using a combination of Augmented Reality and Artificial Intelligence, CARBON allows real pilots, in real airplanes, to visually fly against any synthetic threat.
+Red 6, a technology at the forefront of synthetic training, was founded on the vision to revolutionize training for our warfighters by creating CARBON, the world’s first outdoor synthetic training environment.
+Using a combination of Augmented Reality and Artificial Intelligence, CARBON allows real fighter pilots, in real airplanes, to visually fly and train against any synthetic threat.
 Ultimately it will scale to connect all warfighters, across all domains into a joint augmented battlespace, thereby ushering in a new paradigm in training for our military.
 This vision is fast becoming a reality and Red 6 is in the fight for the future of our national security.

 Whereas consumer virtual reality (VR) systems can support scenarios that are quite visually and aurally realistic, most of todayâs VR hardware is lacking when it comes to physical touch.
 This can be especially problematic for cases where the goal is to train users for the use of real-world physical equipment.
 Although not widely implemented, enhancing existing VR systems with physical props and other physical cues can enable users to feel what they see, resulting in better training transfer to the real world.
 This talk will explore where such physicality is important and present some example props and use cases.
 Attendees will leave the talk with ideas of why and how they might incorporate physicality into their XR simulations.